-Please note that in general USD notes need to be dated 2008 or later and in good condition.
+Please note that in general USD notes need to be dated post 2009 or later and in good condition.
 When arranging your USD cash a range of is probably the most convenient including a few 5 USD and 10 USD notes as well as 20s, 50s and 100s.

-Remember that, for some passport holders, you will need USD for your visa when you land at Kigali, though it is better and easier to arrange your visa in advance if you need one.
+Remember that, for some passport holders, you will need USD for your visa when you land at Kigali.
 Also do have suitable notes organised to pay the exact amount for your local payment if at all possible.
 Your local payment is payable on Day One of the trip.